auth0/docs/articles/policies/load-testing.md

 The load testing request must include the following information:

 * A description of the test to be done
-* The Auth0 account to be used during the test
+* The Auth0 tenant to be used during the test
 * The requested duration of the test (2 hour maximum)
 * The Auth0 features, such as rules, email, used during the test
 * The Auth0 API endpoints to be used